yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 ## Accept the peering request in AWS

-To complete a _Pending_ AWS peering connection, you need to sign in to AWS, accept the peering request, and add a routing table entry for the.
+To complete a _Pending_ AWS peering connection, you need to sign in to AWS, where you accept the peering request, and add a route table entry for the application VPC.

 {{< tip title="What you need" >}}
 The CIDR address of the YugabyteDB Managed VPC you are peering with.